stryku/cmakesl/README.md

 ## Dependencies
-The only dependency that CMakeSL needs is C++17 (and python3, but its dependency probably is going to be removed).
+The only dependency that CMakeSL needs is C++17 (and python3, but it should be removed soon).
 No external libraries are used.

 ## Contribution